umutgul3r/e-commerce/README.md

-## There are 3 different user types in my project.They are admin,seller and customer.
+## There are 3 different user types in my project.They are admin, seller and customer.

 - ## Extra features
     - account verification by mail